 Benchmark: Keep peak RAM usage as low as practical for the app type; sustained usage above 200 MB should be reviewed closely.

-If underperforming: Find the screens with the highest memory use, reduce heavy assets and caches, and fix leaks quickly.
+If underperforming: Find the screens with the highest memory use, shrink oversized assets and caches, and close leaks before they turn into crashes.

 #14: Battery drain per session